//php print_r(get_the_ID()); ?>

 Here is the subject-wise analysis of GS Paper 1.
 The actual question distribution will be updated shortly here.

-The UPSC CSAT Analysis 2026 will offer a comprehensive review of the aptitude, reasoning, numerical ability, and comprehension sections.
+The UPSC CSAT Analysis 2026 offers a comprehensive review of the aptitude, reasoning, numerical ability, and comprehension sections.
 While CSAT remains qualifying in nature, recent trends indicate a growing emphasis on lengthy comprehension passages, logical reasoning, and speed-based problem solving, making consistent practice increasingly important for aspirants.

 Section-Wise CSAT Analysis